optimagic-dev/optimagic/docs/source/inference/bootstrap.rst

 In this section we document how to use the bootstrap to approximate the distribution of statistics of interest on a given sample.
-We use the notation and formulations provided in chapter 10 of :cite:`Hansen2019`

-Bruce E. Hansen - Econometrics,  (https://www.ssc.wisc.edu/~bhansen/econometrics)

 The main idea of the bootstrap is to combine three steps: Firstly, generate bootstrap samples by drawing from the original data set with replacement.
 Secondly, calculating